 Of course, finding yourself ankle-deep in water after three solid days of rain as you try to hail a taxi is no fun whatsoever.
 It's good to be prepared for this kind of weather when you're traveling.

-- If you are traveling within China, try to choose trains instead of airplanes if possible.
+- If you are traveling in China, try to choose trains instead of airplanes if possible.
 Air traffic usually gets severely backed up during times of heavy rains.
 Even if you're in Beijing, where it's dry, and you're trying to get to Shanghai, where they're experiencing thunderstorms, you might have trouble because flights can't take off from Shanghai so your Beijing flight will be delayed.
 Take the train if you can.
 It is the only mode of transportation in China that runs mostly on time.

 - Combined with slow air traffic is even slower car traffic.
 Try not to schedule domestic flights at peak times like Friday evenings or Monday mornings when the combination of heavy traffic + heavy rain creates at best, delays, at worst, cancellations.

 - Give yourself plenty of time if you are traveling by car during rainy season.
-Traffic can be hideous in big cities and if you're rushing to catch the train you so cleverly booked, and get caught in a snarl on the way to the train station, you will be very upset.
+Traffic and crowding can be hideous in big cities and if you're rushing to catch the train you so cleverly booked, and get caught in a snarl on the way to the train station, you will be very upset.